jwalker2020/tracker/EXTERNAL_REVIEW_SUMMARY.md

 ## Known Limitations

 - GPX elevation is assumed to be in **meters** (per GPX 1.1); no detection or conversion for feet.
-- Enrichment is single-process; background jobs run in the Next.js server and resume only on process restart via instrumentation.
+- Enrichment runs in a separate worker process (`pnpm run enrichment-worker`); the web app creates jobs and the worker runs them.
+Resume is handled by the worker polling for incomplete jobs.
 - Very large tracks can produce a large `enrichedTracksJson`; storage and response size limits (e.g. PocketBase) are unchanged and may still apply.
 - Progress and checkpoint writes are best-effort; failures are logged but do not stop enrichment.